Rex Art Supplies - Quality Art Supplies since 1950 view your cart | check out

 ADDITIVE COLOR

-color that results from the mixture of two or more colored lights, the visual blending of separate spots of transmitted colored light.
-Return to top
+Color that results from the mixture of two or more colored lights, the visual blending of separate spots of transmitted colored light.

 ALKYD